shaovoon/ms_elmax/README.md

 ### CData Section

-For your information, an XML CData section comes in the form of <code lang="xml"><![CDATA[<IgnoredInCDataSection/>]]>`.
+For your information, an XML CData section comes in the form of `<![CDATA[<IgnoredInCDataSection/>]]>`.
 An XML CData section typically contains data which is not parsed by the parsers, therefore it can contain < and > and other invalid text characters.
 Some programmers prefer to store them in Base64 format (see next section).
 Below are a bunch of operations you can use with CData sections:

 ```Cpp
 using namespace Elmax;